Dominique Blain: Public art

 Blain has created and installed public art at the headquarters of the Canadian Broadcasting Corporation in Toronto (1994), at the Grande Bibliothèque in Montreal (2005), at the Jardins de Métis in Grand-Métis (2007), at the Jewish General Hospital in Montreal (2008), at the Hôpital du Sacré-Cœur de Montréal (2009), and at the Théâtre du Nouveau Monde (2011).

 Awards

 Blain received the Prix Paul-Émile-Borduas in 2014 and the Les Elles de l’Art Award in 2009.
+In 2024, she received the Governor General's Awards in Visual and Media Arts.

 Selected collections

 Her art is included in the collections of the National Gallery of Canada, the Scottsdale Museum of Contemporary Art, the Musée national des beaux-arts du Québec the Montreal Museum of Fine Arts and the Robert McLaughlin Gallery.